strassl/snyk-code-review-exercise/notes.md

 ## Code Nitpicks
 - `tsConfig.json:10` I'd recommend getting rid of line 13 asap (`noImplicitAny: false`).
 In my experience making TS as strict as possible is a good idea.

-## Performance
-- .

-## Correctness
-- Cycles in the dependency graph (apparently possible, although I didn't take the time to repro it - https://github.com/npm/npm/issues/2063) will result in an infinite loop (which also opens the service up to DoS attacks).
-An example would be `curl -v http://127.0.0.1:3000/package/npm/8.1.4`.
-Cycle detection can be done by simply passing the current dependency-path to the getDependencies function.
-However we need to decide how to handle cycles at the API level - changing the response to a flat list of dependencies with each containing the dependency path might be a possibility.